tamagui/tamagui/next.md

   - fix customization https://discord.com/channels/909986013848412191/1206456825583632384/1274853294195605525
 - keep an eye out for login issues, perhaps we can clear cookies if login redirect back to home unsuccessfully? since the older supabase ssr we had set bad cookies which i think are causing this. i tried adding that logic.
   - also just a check over to see if stale js is being somehow served across deploys
-- ooo:
-  - respnosive fixes
-  - algolia search (can adopt some from tamagui.dev)
-  - email signup form
-  - team links and @handles showing
-  - lots of empty links
-  - npx one copy (useClipboard)
-  - rovingtabs design
-  - bash codeblock font is smaller
-  - port Notices from tamagui.dev MDXComponnts

 we can turn this pattern: